lncd/OER-for-BuddyPress-profiles/Proposal.md

 ## Schedule of work

 * Month 1: Initiate project.
 Set up website and development tools.
 Investigate existing BuddyPress/WordPress APIs and plugins.
-Agree working practices with Principle User and identify other key Users on the project (Lincoln's Embedding OER project and CUNY Academic Commons in a Box project).
+Agree working practices with Principle User and identify other key Users on the project (Lincoln's Embedding OER project and CUNY Commons In A Box project).

 * Month 2: With the Principle User, investigate at least three third-party APIs for integration into BuddyPress profiles.
 Review any licensing and Terms and Conditions on the use of this data.
 Design wire-frames of the academic profile management tool for user acceptance.